Lawmaker proposes data sharing between police and DCF

-“The time to act is now.
-I truly believe this will save lives,” said state representative Michael Capps.
+WICHITA, Kan.
+(KSNW) – “The time to act is now.
+I truly believe this will save lives,” said Kansas Representative Michael Capps.

 Capps, a Republican from Wichita, says the Department for Children and Families should share files with police investigators.